 9. Hospitality and Tourism

-IoT applications provide new ways for hotels, resorts and restaurants to improve the guest experience.
+IoT applications provide new ways for smart hotels, resorts and restaurants to improve the guest experience.
 By collecting data about customer behavior and preferences, hospitality businesses can provide personalized recommendations and improve the efficiency and security of their operations.
 IoT applications for hospitality include:

 - Asset Tracking and Inventory Management: Track the location of high-value assets, like linens, dishes and other equipment